First on the scene

 Disasters can separate families.
 Our tracing teams put people back in touch.

-If shops and traders are still open after a disaster, it can be better to give local people money to buy emergency goods rather than shipping them around the world.
+If shops and traders are still open after a disaster or conflict, it can be better to give local people money to buy emergency goods rather than shipping them around the world.
 In the right situation, cash grants can go further than the same amount spent by us on buying aid.

-We have an agreement with the Foreign & Commonwealth Office (FCO) to provide emotional support to British citizens affected by disasters overseas.
+We work with the Foreign & Commonwealth Office (FCO) to give emotional support to British citizens affected by disasters overseas.
+See how did this in Kenya and Tunisia.

 Building back stronger